 SMRT’s commitment to environmentally sustainable practices was formalised in 2008 with the launch of a company-wide ‘SMRT is Green’ programme.
 The programme seeks to promote green practices among its business partners, customers and staff in the areas of energy, air, waste, water management and green resources.

 SMRT Environment Policy

-SMRT is committed to be an industry leader in environmental stewardship.
+SMRT is committed to being an industry leader in environmental stewardship.
 As a leading public transport company, we are dedicated to ecological and economic sustainability anchored on SMRT’s core values:

-- Commitment to Service excellence anchored on eco-friendly policies and principles across all our touchpoints
+- Commitment to Safety and Service Excellence in support of eco-friendly policies and practices across our network

 - Mastery and adoption of best environmental practices

 - Respect for our environment and recognition of our Responsibility to conserve it

 - Teamwork and partnership with our stakeholders to drive awareness in environmental conservation